git-dmitriy/code-notebook/README.md

 # Code notebook

+This is a large learning project done by me on the Stephen Grider course.

 **Code-notebook** is a development environment for writing and documenting JavaScript code inside the browser.
 Markdown editor for creating documentation sections and code editor for writing and executing JavaScript code